jan2nov/integration-prototype/sip/zmq_logging_aggregator/api.md

 * **Description**

-  * This can be connected to useing a ZMQ PUB socket.
+  * This can be connected to using a ZMQ PUB socket.
     This is exposed on the python logging handlers DEFAULT_TCP_LOGGING_PORT,port 9020.

   * The SUB socket listens for data in the form of